 Matthew is a partner in the construction and infrastructure groups of Cassels Brock & Blackwell LLP.
 His practice focuses on representing public and private owners, general contractors and other construction industry participants in all aspects of construction and procurement.
 He advises clients on project delivery methods and procurement processes and drafts and negotiates various agreements for construction and infrastructure projects and related acquisitions, including mining projects and PPP arrangements.
 Matthew also represents participants in all types of contract and project disputes and litigation, including tendering claims and defences, contractor defaults, interference and delay claims, liens and trust claims.

-This biography is an extract from The International Who's Who of Construction Lawyers which can be purchased from our Shop.
+This biography is an extract from Who's Who Legal: Construction which can be purchased from our Shop.

 Matthew R Alter also features in the following practice areas: